clux/probes.hugo/content/page/about.md

 ## History
 Below contains a brief summary and current status of various creative and dexterous endeavours that I am generally happy to have spent time on.

-The alternate category of endeavours that were a complete waste of time, or things I am remarkably bad at for my age is a much larger and more depressing list, and is left as an exercise to the reader.
+The alternate category of endeavours that were a complete waste of time, or things I am remarkably bad at for my age is a much larger and more depressing list, and is left as an exercise to the reader to imagine.

 ### Software